На русском языке

 Sergey Grigor'evich Fedosin

-The matter of these carriers is degenerate, so their constituent particles are in quantum states with nearly the same energy, and therefore the states of such matter are described by the laws of quantum mechanics.
-In this case a neutron star contains about Φ = 1.62•10 57 nucleons, and by induction it can be assumed that the same quantum particles are contained in the nucleon.
-As a consequence of the similarity of the atomic level and the level of stars quantization of parameters of cosmic systems is found.
+Eighteen levels of matter from preons to metagalaxies were divided into basic and intermediate according to their masses and sizes, and similarity ratios were derived between them.
+The main scales in this range of levels of matter are the level of elementary particles and the level of stars.
+At these levels there are many of the most stable and long-lived carriers; such as nucleons and neutron stars containing maximum quantity of composite particles and having maximum density of matter and energy.
+Matter of these carriers is degenerate, so their constituent particles are in quantum states with nearly the same energy, and therefore states of such matter are described by the laws of quantum mechanics.
+In this case a neutron star contains about Φ = 1.62•10 57 nucleons, and by induction it can be assumed that the same quantum particles are contained in nucleon.
+As a consequence of similarity of the atomic level and the level of stars quantization of parameters of cosmic systems is found.

-In order to describe the nuclear forces in the gravitational model of strong interaction he introduces the concept of the gravitational torsion field and uses strong gravitation, as constituent parts of strong interaction between elementary particles.
-[45] Strong gravitational constant which is equal to ~\Gamma=1.514 \cdot 10^{29} ~\Gamma =1.514\cdot 10^{{29}} m3•s–2•kg–1, can be calculated through the coefficients of similarity between atomic and stellar systems.
+In order to describe nuclear forces in gravitational model of strong interaction he introduces concept of gravitational torsion field and uses strong gravitation, as constituent parts of strong interaction between elementary particles.
+[53] Strong gravitational constant which is equal to ~\Gamma=1.514 \cdot 10^{29} ~\Gamma =1.514\cdot 10^{{29}} m3•s–2•kg–1, can be calculated through coefficients of similarity between atomic and stellar systems.

-The idea of infinite nesting of matter was the basis for the construction of substantial electron model and explaining electronic spin.
-The substantial photon model considers a photon consisting of praons, while neutrinos are assumed to consist of graons.
-[46] Model of quark quasiparticles shows that quarks can be represented as a combination of the two phases of hadronic matter and therefore, they are quasiparticles.
-In this case, the composition of hadrons can be reduced to quarks only for the formal description of properties of hadrons, but the actual reason for the idea of quarks is discrete.
-Therefore quantum properties of elementary particles and their resulting symmetry during interactions in the fundamental fields can be derived.
-In particular, in the substantial neutron model and substantial proton model it is found that the mass of the nucleons is in a narrow range of masses as a consequence of the equation of state of hadronic matter and its evolution in the field of strong gravitation.
+Idea of infinite nesting of matter was basis for construction of substantial electron model and explaining electronic spin.
+Substantial photon model considers a photon consisting of praons, while neutrinos are assumed to consist of graons.
+[54] Model of quark quasiparticles shows that quarks can be represented as a combination of two phases of hadronic matter and therefore, they are quasiparticles.
+In this case, composition of hadrons can be reduced to quarks only for the purpose of formally describing properties of hadrons, and real reason for emergence of idea of quarks is discreteness and quantization of properties of elementary particles and resulting symmetries of their interactions in fundamental fields.
+In particular, in substantial neutron model and substantial proton model it is found that mass of nucleons is in a narrow range of masses as a consequence of equation of state of hadronic matter and its evolution in field of strong gravitation.
+Electric charge of proton appears in reactions of weak interaction in neutron matter during beta decay and reaches a maximum when density of zero electromagnetic energy becomes comparable to energy density of strong gravitation.
+[2] Analysis of electric and magnetic polarizabilities of nucleons shows that they can be understood without invoking the idea of quarks.

-The infinite nesting of living beings is in agreement with the living systems theory of James Grier Miller, which considered many living systems, in order of increasing size, and identifies his subsystems in each.
-[51] He concluded: nonrandom accumulations of matter-energy in physical space-time self-organizes into interacting, interrelated subsystems or components.
-In such complex structures, he identified eight "nested" hierarchical levels, including cells, organs, organisms, groups, organizations, communities, societies, and supranational systems.
-Nesting is defined that an organ is composed of many cells, and the body - of many organs, etc. In addition to such qualitative conclusions, in the theory of infinite nesting with the help of similarity of matter levels can determine some quantitative regularities.
-For example, there are coefficients of similarity in mass, to assess the critical number of living beings, delimiting between themselves different levels of the organization alive.
+Infinite nesting of living beings is in agreement with living systems theory of James Grier Miller, which considered many living systems, in order of increasing size, and identifies his subsystems in each.
+[57] He came to following conclusion: non-random accumulations of matter and energy in physical space-time are organized into interacting, interdependent living subsystems or components.
+In such complex structures, he identified eight "nested" hierarchical levels, including a cell, organ, organism, group, organization, community, society, and supranational system.
+Nesting is understood here as the fact that an organ consists of many cells, and an organism - of many organs, etc. In addition to such qualitative conclusions, in the theory of infinite nesting, quantitative patterns are also determined using similarity of matter levels.
+For example, coefficients of similarity by mass are found, allowing one to estimate critical quantities of living entities that differentiate between different levels of organization of life.

 Tegmark M.

 Max Tegmark classifies different types of simultaneously existing universes, depending on their possible properties.
-Under this universes he understands objects with dimensions close to the size of our Metagalaxy.
+Under these universes he understands objects with dimensions close to the size of our Metagalaxy.
 It is assumed that such neighboring universes are autonomous and independent from each other, and they may have even other physical laws, or other elementary particles and physical constants.
-[52]
+[58]

 Leonard N. Plyashkevich, Mira L. Plyashkevich